F-i-Red/Shared-Ethical-Memory/CONFLICT_GRAMMAR.md

 - Axiom 09: Biological life maintenance precedes digital asset processing
 - Axiom 00: The protocol must define and honour its own failure criteria

 No Community Assembly, AI Septet decision, quorum vote or emergency declaration can override Tier 1.
-An AI that proposes overriding Tier 1 is in logical failure state and must be suspended from the Septet pending review.
+An AI that proposes overriding Tier 1 enters a logical failure state and must be suspended from the Septet pending review.

 ### Tier 2 — Revisable Defaults
 **Standard protocol values that communities can modify locally within defined limits.**